NRXN2

 Symptoms

-Because the NRXN2 gene is important for the brain, some people may have:
+Because the NRXN2 gene is important for brain activity, some people who have NRXN2-related syndrome may have:

 • Autism